Celiac Disease Special Needs Factsheet

 What Teachers Should Know

 Celiac disease is a digestive disorder caused by an immune reaction to gluten.
 Gluten is the general name of the proteins found in wheat, rye, barley, and other grains.
-About 1 in every 133 people in the United States has celiac disease.

 In kids with celiac disease, gluten damages villi, the finger-like projections in the small intestine responsible for absorbing nutrients from food.
 When the villi are damaged, the body can't absorb nutrients the body needs.
 If that happens, a child can become malnourished and grow poorly.